dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 }
 ```

-The `ToggleEmptyView` method sets the `EmptyView` property of the <xref:Microsoft.Maui.Controls.StackLayout> object to one of the two <xref:Microsoft.Maui.Controls.ContentView> objects stored in the `ResourceDictionary`, based on the value of the `Switch.IsToggled` property.
+The `ToggleEmptyView` method sets the `EmptyView` property of the <xref:Microsoft.Maui.Controls.StackLayout> object to one of the two <xref:Microsoft.Maui.Controls.ContentView> objects stored in the <xref:Microsoft.Maui.Controls.ResourceDictionary>, based on the value of the `Switch.IsToggled` property.
 Then, when the data bound collection is `null`, the <xref:Microsoft.Maui.Controls.ContentView> object set as the `EmptyView` property is displayed.